Department website: https://mediaandcommunications.wvu.edu

 Professional Relationships

-Every year, the School provides opportunities for students to get advice on how to find jobs, write resumes, produce professional portfolios and broadcast clips, and conduct themselves on job interviews.
+The School provides opportunities for students to get advice on how to find jobs, write resumes, produce professional portfolios and broadcast clips, and conduct themselves on job interviews.
 Employers also regularly visit campus to interview School of Media and Communications students for internships and permanent positions.
+The School also hosts events to spur innovation and creativity in media, including workshops and panel discussions.

 Experiential Learning